|Type / Tags|

 - Plugin support: Plugins provide you with a vast array of effects and synths.
 With Renoise, all of that is within reach.
 Renoise supports VST, AU, LADSPA and DSSI.

-- ReWire and Jack Transport Support: Connect and synchronize Renoise with other audio applications.
-You can now combine the best things about trackers and sequencers.
+- ReWire Support: Connect and synchronize Renoise with other ReWire-capable audio applications.
+Combine the best aspects of both trackers and sequencers.

 - Multi-Core Support: Take advantage of all the cores in your system to boost performance, allowing you to add much more and heavier DSPs, tracks, VST FX and VST Instruments than before.

 - Automatic PDC: Plug-ins and external inputs have varying amounts of delay, making your tracks sound really sloppy.
 With Automatic PDC, instruments and effects in your productions will be tightly synced.